wpa_supplicant / hostapd 2.0

 char * ctrl_interface_group

-Control interface group (DEPRECATED)
+Control interface group (DEPRECATED).

 int fast_reauth

-EAP fast re-authentication (session resumption)
+EAP fast re-authentication (session resumption).

 char * opensc_engine_path